codec-xyz/photo_frame_manager/readme.md

 - **Use Scene Settings**
 - **Resolution Max Major Size** - the size in pixels you want for the photo's larger side to be.
 Acts as an upper limit so if the size is larger than the photo's actual size its resolution stays unchanged.
 The buttons below are some presets for this value
 - **Relative** - value 0 - 1 that scales the photos full resolution
 - **Full** - resolution stays unchanged.
-Note if the baked texture size is smaller then the resolution will be lowered to fit
+Note if the baked texture size is smaller than the resolution will be lowered to fit

 The selected photo is displayed with a grey overlay to show the area being cropped out.

 **Object Scale** - a slider to more easily change the object's scale.
-The slider is non linear and the max value changes based on the current scale
+The slider is nonlinear and the max value changes based on the current scale

 **Snap To Wall** - moves the photo frame to the nearest collider behind it

 **Snap Down** - moves the photo frame to the nearest collider below it

-All of these settings including the resolution update the photo frame preview in the 3d scene live.
+All of these settings, including the resolution, update the photo frame preview in the 3d scene live.

 ## Baking Photo Frames

-In order to export your project the photo frames must be baked first.
-This will sort, pack, and merge the photos into a set of textures and picture frames and photo meshes will be set up.
+To export your project, the photo frames must be baked first.
+This will sort, pack, and merge the photos into a set of textures; and frame and photo meshes will be set up.

-As a note, for best preformance when baking make sure **Jobs** > **Burst** > **Enable Compilation** is checked.
-However the largest bottleneck of the baking proccess is unity importing all the created objects.
+As a note, for best performance when baking, make sure **Jobs** > **Burst** > **Enable Compilation** is checked.
+However, the largest bottleneck of the baking process is unity importing all the created objects.

 ![](readme_images/Burst.png)

-In the **Photo Frames** menu you can directly **Bake Photo Frames** and also delete the baked data.
+In the **Photo Frames** menu you can directly **Bake Photo Frames** and delete the baked data.

 ![](readme_images/Menu001.png)